Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 ---
 id: relay
-title: Relay
+title: Using Unity Relay
 ---

 With [Netcode for GameObjects](https://docs-multiplayer.unity3d.com/netcode/current/about/) you can use an IP address and a port to connect a client to a host over the internet.
 However, using an IP address to establish a connection doesn't always work.
-Instead, use [Unity Relay](https://docs.unity.com/ugs/en-us/manual/relay/manual/introduction) to succesfully initiate a connection between multiple clients and a host.
+Instead, you can use [Unity Relay](https://docs.unity.com/ugs/en-us/manual/relay/manual/introduction) to initiate a connection between multiple clients and a host.

 Many factors impact how you connect to the remote host.
 To connect to a remote host, use one of the following methods:

 * Perform a [NAT punchthrough](../learn/listenserverhostarchitecture.md#option-c-nat-punchthrough): This advanced technique directly connects to the host computer, even if it's on another network.
-* Use a [Relay server](https://docs.unity.com/relay/en/manual/relay-servers): A Relay server exists on the internet with a public-facing IP that you and the host can access.
-After the client and the host connect to a relay server, they can send data to each other through the Relay server.
+* Use a [relay server](https://docs.unity.com/relay/en/manual/relay-servers): A relay server exists on the internet with a public-facing IP that you and the host can access.
+After the client and the host connect to a relay server, they can send data to each other through the relay server.

-Netcode doesn't offer tools to help you punch through a NAT.
-However, you can use the Relay service provided by Unity Services to relay all technology based on Unity Transport, like Netcode.
+Netcode for GameObjects doesn't offer tools to help you punch through a NAT.
+However, you can use the Unity Relay service to relay all technology based on Unity Transport.

-# How to use Relay
+## Using Unity Relay

-To access a Relay server, do the following:
+To access a Unity Relay server, do the following:

 * As the host, request an allocation on the relay server.
 * As a client, use the [join code](https://docs.unity.com/relay/en/manual/join-codes) that the host creates to connect to the relay server.
-This code allows the host and clients to communicate through the Relay server without disclosing their IP addresses and ports directly.
+This code allows the host and clients to communicate through the relay server without disclosing their IP addresses and ports directly.

-## Enable Relay in a project
+### Enable Unity Relay in a project

-To enable and set up Relay in a project, follow the steps in [Get started with Relay](https://docs.unity.com/relay/en/manual/get-started).
+To enable and set up Unity Relay in a project, follow the steps in [Get started with Relay](https://docs.unity.com/relay/en/manual/get-started).

-## Test the Relay service in the Unity Editor
+### Test the Unity Relay service in the Unity Editor

-From Unity version 2022.3, you can test the Relay service with Netcode for GameObjects in the editor.
+From Unity version 2022.3, you can test the Relay service with Netcode for GameObjects in the Editor.
 To do this, do the following:

 1. Follow the steps in [Get started with Netcode for GameObjects](https://docs-multiplayer.unity3d.com/netcode/current/tutorials/get-started-ngo/).
 2. Follow the steps in [Get started with Relay](https://docs.unity.com/relay/en/manual/get-started).
 3. Open the inspector window and select the Network Manager.
-4. Navigate to the Start Connection section
+4. Navigate to the Start Connection section.
 5. Check the **Try Relay in the editor** box.
 6. Select **Start Server** or **Start Host** to start the server or host.
 7. In the inspector, copy the [join code](https://docs.unity.com/relay/en/manual/join-codes).